 Barry McKay Rare Books

 Appleby-in-Westmorland The former county town of Westmorland, an ideal base from which to explore the Lake District, the Yorkshire Dales and the North Pennines.

-Eden Valley To explore further aspects of the heritage and culture of the Eden Valley area a visit to Penrtih and Eden Museum is well worth a visit - or if you can't actually get there you can find out more about its history, collections, exhibitions and work here.
+Eden Valley To explore further aspects of the heritage and culture of the Eden Valley area a visit to Penrith and Eden Museum is well worth a visit - or if you can't actually get there you can find out more about its history, collections, exhibitions and work here.

+Barry McKay Rare Books